IFAKA/opd/README.md

 [;m]

-I've started to study in the library and i realized than the efficency goes up. i can finish a chapter in 3 ~ 2 hours, insane/
+I've started to study in the library
+and i realized than the efficency goes up.
+i can finish a chapter in 3 ~ 2 hours, insane
-Usually each chapter took me all day if i study in the apartment due the loud neighbors, constructions, my thoughts that interrupts me, and the fact of people studying around helps me to focus more.
+Usually each chapter took me all day if i study in
+the apartment due the loud neighbors, constructions,
+my thoughts that interrupts me, and the fact of
+people studying around helps me to focus more.
-Cannot get distracted it sounds good, the only way to deal with procrastination is not to have option.
+Cannot get distracted it sounds good, the only way
+to deal with procrastination is not to have option.